-Dr. Pitropakis has participated in research projects such as the SPAGOS, ESPA2007-2013 Researcher Secure & Privacy-Aware eGovernment Services funded by the European Commision and Methods for producing standardized and transparent attribution that overcomes concerns about credibility and helps hold actors accountable for malicious activity funded by the US department of Defence.
-Prior to joining ENU in 2016, he has worked as Postdoctoral Researcher for Georgia Institute of Technology, where he was involved in a U.S. Department of Defense project (Methods for producing standardized and transparent attribution that overcomes concerns about credibility and helps hold actors accountable for malicious activity) worth of 17.3 million dollars aiming at advanced attribution of malicious parties.
-His task was to study the combosquatting phenomenon (in which attackers register domains that combine a popular trademark with one or more phrases) over time and prove its importance.
-His work has impacted major trademark holders and especially average users, whose awareness was increased against the combosquatting abuse.
+Dr Pitropakis is currently leading the Horizon Europe project Trust and Privacy-Preserving Computing Platform for Crossborder Federation of Personal Data (TRUSTEE).
+Prior to joining ENU in 2016, he worked as a Postdoctoral Researcher for the Georgia Institute of Technology, where he was involved in a U.S. Department of Defense project (Methods for producing standardized and transparent attribution) worth 17.3 million dollars aiming at advanced attribution of malicious parties.
+His work has impacted major trademark holders and especially average users, whose awareness was increased against combosquatting abuse.